FedorArunov/python_learn/README.md

 # python_learn
-project for learning python automation
+Example project for learning Python automation using Playwright